nrwl/nx-workshop/docs/lab12/LAB.md

       }
     ```

-2. Open the root `tslint.json`, find the `"nx-enforce-module-boundaries"` rule and set the `depConstraints`:
+2. Open the root `.eslintrc.json`, find the `"@nrwl/nx/enforce-module-boundaries"` rule and set the `depConstraints`:

     ```
     "depConstraints": [